How to Shade Alternate Rows in Excel?

 If you look at the previous one and this one, it is slightly different.
 In the previous one from the second row of the data was shaded, but in this one, starting from the first row of the data, itself row has been highlighted.

 You can simply use the below VBA codeVBA CodeVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task. to shade every alternative row.
 Use the below code to shade alternate rows in excel.

 Sub Shade_Rows() Dim Rng As Range Set Rng = Selection Rng.FormatConditions.Add xlExpression, Formula1:="=MOD(ROW(),2)=1" Selection.FormatConditions(Selection.FormatConditions.Count).SetFirstPriority With Selection.FormatConditions(1).Interior .PatternColorIndex = xlAutomatic .ThemeColor = xlThemeColorAccent5 .TintAndShade = 0.399945066682943 End With Selection.FormatConditions(1).StopIfTrue = False End Sub

 For this, first, you need to select the range of cells that needs to be shaded, then run the macro.

 Things to Remember

-- Conditional formatting works on the basis of logical results TRUE or FALSE.
+- Conditional formatting works on the basis of logical results, TRUE or FALSE.

 This has been a guide to Shade Alternate Rows in Excel.
-Here we discuss the top 3 methods to shade alternate rows in excel along with examples and downloadable excel template.
+Here we discuss the top 3 methods to shade alternate rows in excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –